Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 }
 ```

-We give the weights distribution a class, just to distinguish them from plain lists, but otherwise there is nothing special to see here.
+We give the weights distribution a class, just to distinguish them from plain lists, but otherwise, there is nothing special to see here.

-If we wish to sample from this distribution we can use the `mvrnorm` function from the `MASS` package.
+If we wish to sample from this distribution, we can use the `mvrnorm` function from the `MASS` package.

 ```{r}
 sample_weights <- function(n, distribution) {